nickjj/orats/README.md

 ## What is orats and what problem does it solve?

 It stands for opinionated rails application templates.
-This repository has a collection of opinionated templates to get you up and going with a modern rails application stack.
-They are accessed through the [orats gem](#installation).

-I noticed I kept making the same changes to every single rails app I made and it actually takes quite a bit of time to setup all of this manually each time you make an app.

-It is clearly a problem that can be automated so I sat down and started to create a few templates to do just that.
+The templates include solving tedious tasks that you would do for most projects.
+It handles creating a rails application with a bunch of opinions and optionally a chef cookbook so you can deploy your app quickly.

+Everything is accessed through the [orats gem](#installation).

 ## What version of Rails and Ruby are you targeting?